dylanninin/dylanninin.com/_posts/2013-12-23-git_server.md

 	url = ssh://git@192.168.1.111:65500/home/git/repositories/web.git

-and the config file may look like this:
+and the entire config file may look like this:

 	$ cat web/.git/config
 	[core]